-Coming to the Science Center in Late 2023
+Coming to the Science Center in Spring 2024

-Life is an all-new nature and conservation exhibition that will tell the story of conservation through the animals that share our planet.
+Life will tell the story of conservation through the animals that share our planet.
 Through direct encounters within immersive environments that simulate various ecosystems and hands-on exhibit experiences, visitors will better understand how their actions affect all living things, both within Central Florida and beyond.
 We are all connected.

 Life will be a complete reimagining of our long-standing NatureWorks exhibit.